-Head east from Wat Chaiwatthanaram to check out this attractive, ochre coloured Catholic church with a large tower set in quiet surrounds on the south bank of the Chao Phraya.
+Head east from Wat Chaiwatthanaram to check out St Joseph’s Church with its large amber tower looming over the south bank of the Chao Phraya.

 How to get there

 From Wat Chaiwatthanaram, follow the roads that run closest to the river and keep an eye out for blue signs pointing the way to St Joseph's Church.